Table of contents

 5. Creating an exhaustive document

 The information mentioned above – the list of app elements, the tools and equipment in use along with priorities – should be written and incorporated in a clear and understandable manner in a single document.
-DRP should be a guide for those who become aware of an incident, enabling them to react quickly, and in an organized way.
+DRP should be a guide meant for internal and external communication, for those who become aware of an incident, enabling them to react quickly, and in an organized way.

 A Disaster Recovery Plan should include e.g.: